← Work

 Core Stakeholders

-Ableton AG is privately held by co-founders Gerhard Behles (42.9%) and Bernd Roggendorf (33.7%), with CFO Jan Bohl holding the remainder.
-The company is actively transitioning to employee ownership in perpetuity.
+Ableton AG is privately held, with the company majority-owned by its co-founders and senior leadership rather than outside investors.
+The company has publicly described a long-running transition toward broader employee ownership.
 This is not a company optimizing for quarterly returns.
 That ownership structure directly shapes design priorities: long-term user investment over short-term engagement metrics.

 The Ecosystem Layer

-Live sits at the center of an ecosystem that includes Push hardware (now standalone with Push 3), Ableton Note for mobile capture, Ableton Cloud for project transfer, Max for Live for user-created devices, Ableton Link for cross-application sync, and the Learning Music and Learning Synths educational sites.
+Live sits at the center of an ecosystem that includes Push hardware (now standalone with Push 3), Move as a portable standalone groovebox, Ableton Note for mobile capture, Ableton Cloud for project transfer, Max for Live for user-created devices, Ableton Link for cross-application sync, and the Learning Music and Learning Synths educational sites.
 Partner companies (Akai, Novation, Cycling '74) and a global network of certified trainers, user groups, and educational institutions all orbit the core product.

 User Diversity

 The user base spans professional producers, DJs, live performers, installation artists, sound designers, film composers, worship directors, educators, students, podcasters, game developers, and Max/MSP developers.
 Most are hobbyists.
 Most are male, with the majority in North America.
 Users tend to stay loyal to a single DAW for years due to the cost and learning investment.
-Behles has publicly stated that piracy is of minimal concern and leads to conversions.
+Ableton has historically taken a relaxed public stance on piracy, treating cracked installs as a pipeline to eventual paying customers rather than a problem to litigate against.

 Why This Matters for Evaluation

 Understanding the stakeholder landscape changes how you read every design decision in the products that follow.
 Ableton's educational sites are not advertising.
 They are free, platform-agnostic resources that exist because the company believes in expanding who makes music.
 The choice to prioritize Live ecosystem consistency over platform-native conventions in Note is not an oversight.
-It is a bet on the loyalty of an installed base that measures in the thousands of hours per user.
+It is a bet on the loyalty of an installed base whose per-user investment measures in thousands of hours.
 These are design decisions you can only evaluate correctly if you know who made them and why.

 Heuristic Evaluation: Ableton Note

 Ableton Note is a mobile musical sketchpad for iOS.
-Not a companion app, not a simplified version of Live, but a purpose-built tool for capturing musical ideas wherever they happen.
+It is not a companion app or a simplified version of Live.
+It is a purpose-built tool for capturing musical ideas wherever they happen.
 The design brief is inherently tense: a professional-grade iOS instrument that needs to be fast enough to capture a fleeting idea, deep enough to be worth using seriously, and connected enough to integrate with one of the most complex creative environments in the world.

 Visibility of System Status: Strong with One Gap